mozsearch/mozsearch/README.md

 git clone https://github.com/bill-mccloskey/mozsearch-mozilla ~/mozilla-config

 # Manually edit the ~/mozilla-config/config.json to remove trees you don't
 # care about (probably NSS and comm-central).
+Make sure to remove any trailing
+# commas if they're not valid JSON!
-vi ~/mozilla-config/config.json
+nano ~/mozilla-config/config.json

 # Make a new index directory.
 mkdir ~/mozilla-index